Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/qc.md

 ## Metrics

 The **General** button located in the header of the tab to the right of the combined [Request](#request) area allows you to display the quality metrics.

+### Summary

+The summary lists the most important metrics.
+When a metric is out of the recommended range, a small orange or red circle is visible.
+Hovering over the circle will display more information in a tooltip.

 ### Metrics Report Download